mhaghifam/Second-Order-Private-Optimization-NeurIPS2023/README.md

 # Second-Order Private Optimization (NeurIPS 2023)

-Fast, practical differentially private (DP) training for convex models using **second-order information**.
 This repo accompanies the NeurIPS 2023 paper **“Faster Differentially Private Convex Optimization via Second-Order Methods.”**

-If you’ve ever tried DP-SGD / DP-GD on convex problems and watched it crawl because of privacy noise… this is the fix: **use curvature to get to the same (or better) accuracy in far fewer iterations.**

 ---

-## Why this matters (industry TL;DR)

 For convex ERM (e.g., logistic regression / linear classifiers), standard DP first-order methods are slow because:
 - privacy noise accumulates across many gradient steps,